Ethical Principles and Publication Policy

 Ethical Responsibilities of the Publisher

-• Alike all other stakeholders, the publisher also has to obey the ethical principles and behave accordingly.
+• Like all other stakeholders, the publisher also has to obey ethical principles and behave accordingly.

 • The publisher bears all the responsibility to take precautions against scientific abuse, fraud and plagiarism.